 6. Opt out of ads

 Believe it or not, you have the power to just opt out of interest-based advertising – or at least most of it.
-The Digital Advertising Alliance has a consumer choice page that lets you see which of its participating partners is currently using customized ads on your computer.
+The Digital Advertising Alliance has a consumer choice page that lets you see which of its participating partners is currently targeting you with customized ads on your phone.

 It’s important to note that doing this won’t remove all the ads you see online.
 Advertisers just won’t be able to serve you targeted ads.
 Tap or click here to check out more anti-tracking tools you can try.